Listen to this article:

 - 15 Easy Yoga Poses for Two People!

-- 0.1 Benefits of Two Person Yoga Poses
+- 1 Benefits of 2 People Yoga Poses

 Yoga poses for two are all about letting go.
 Of course, we find deep release and inward reflection on the mat alone, but partner yoga takes this to the next level by helping us let go of our ego in a social setting.

-On a deeper level, many people in this modern world (myself include) have an underlying fear of intimacy.
+On a deeper level, many people in this modern world (including myself) have an underlying fear of intimacy.

 It is hard to be vulnerable and share hidden parts of ourselves when everyone else seems like they have their lives perfectly together on social media.

-Practicing yoga poses for two people are transformative because they facilitate connection while relaxing and strengthening our bodies.
+Practicing yoga poses for two people is transformative because it facilitates connection while relaxing and strengthening our bodies.

-We build accountability for our exercise routines while simultaneously opening ourselves up to the fun, vulnerability (and maybe a little embarrassment) of messing up and learning together.
+We build accountability for our exercise routines while simultaneously opening ourselves up to the fun and vulnerability (and maybe a little embarrassment) of messing up and learning together.

 Couples yoga and its more advanced variations, acro yoga, are an opportunity to connect mentally, emotionally, and physically.